nayemalam/fuzzyMatching/README.md

 # fuzzyMatching
-with edit distance and using dice coefficient
+using Levenshtein Edit Distance and Sørensen Dice Coefficient